Battle of Bloody Creek (1711): Background

-Port-Royal, the capital of the French colony of Acadia, was settled in 1604, one year after Acadia's founding, and served as the colonial capital for much of the next hundred years.
+Port-Royal, the capital of the French colony of Acadia, was settled in 1605, and served as the colonial capital for much of the next hundred years.
 The settlement consequently became a focal point for conflict between the English New England Colonies and the Acadians for the next century.
 Port-Royal was destroyed in 1613 by English raiders led by Samuel Argall but eventually rebuilt.
 In 1690, the settlement was captured by provincial troops from the Province of Massachusetts Bay, although it was restored to France on 20 September 1697 under the terms of the Peace of Ryswick.

 In the 1710 siege of Port Royal, a joint expedition of New England provincial troops and British marines led by Francis Nicholson again captured Port Royal.
 The town was renamed Annapolis Royal and the fort was renamed Fort Anne.
 This expedition left a garrison numbering about 450 men which consisted of a mixture of marines and provincial troops.
 The garrison was reinforced with more regular troops in the following months, though the British only held effective control over the fort and the nearby town.
-The terms of capitulation had included a provision in which the Acadians within 3 mi of the fort were to be protected, provided they took a oath to the British Crown.
+The terms of capitulation had included a provision in which the Acadians within 3 mi of the fort were to be protected, provided they took an oath to the British Crown.
 A total of 481 Acadians were covered by this provision, but by mid-January 1711 only 57 had actually taken an oath.

 When word of Port-Royal's capture reached France, chancellor of France Louis Phélypeaux ordered Antoine Gaulin, the French missionary to the Wabanaki Confederacy, to harass the British garrison at Annapolis Royal in order to frustrate their attempts to establish a firm foothold in the region.
 Bernard-Anselme d'Abbadie de Saint-Castin was given military command of Acadia and received similar orders.